Integral flow and cycle chip-firing on graphs: Introduction

-This result follows from established properties of integer lattices for example from \cite{BacDelNag}, and is also used in \cite{Jac} (a fact we learned after preparing this note).
+We first observe that this dual Laplacian can be used to recover the critical group of the graph as $\kappa(G) \cong \Z^g/\im \Lap^*$ (see Proposition~\ref{prop:dualgroup}).
+This result follows from established properties of integral lattices, for example from \cite{BacDelNag}, and is also used in \cite{Jac} (a fact we learned after preparing this note).
 In Section~\ref{sec:dual} we give a mostly self-contained proof.

-Although any basis for $\Flow(G)$ gives rise to a dual Laplacian $\Lap^*$, this matrix will not in general define a satisfactory avalanche-finite firing rule.
+Although any integral basis for $\Flow(G)$ gives rise to a dual Laplacian $\Lap^*$, this matrix will not in general define a satisfactory avalanche-finite firing rule.
 We would like to interpret $\Lap^*$ as governing a chip-firing rule on the chosen basis elements, with associated notions of $z$-superstable configurations and `good' representatives for each chip-firing equivalence class.
 For this we need the matrix $\Lap^*$ to be an $M$-matrix, and our next result shows that this can always be achieved.

 {Corollary \ref{cor:Mmatrix}} \begin{cor:Mmatrix} Suppose $G$ is any graph.
-Then there exists a basis $\iota = \{{\bf f}_1 \dots, {\bf f}_g\}$ for its lattice of integral flows such that the associated dual Laplacian $\Lap^*$ is an $M$-matrix. \end{cor:Mmatrix}
+Then there exists a basis ${\mathcal B} = \{{\bf f}_1, \dots, {\bf f}_g\}$ for its lattice of integral flows such that the associated dual Laplacian $\Lap^*$ is an $M$-matrix. \end{cor:Mmatrix}

-A basis for $\Flow(G)$ satisfying the conditions in Corollary~\ref{cor:Mmatrix} will be called an \emph{cycle $M$-basis} for $G$.
+A basis for $\Flow(G)$ satisfying the conditions in Corollary~\ref{cor:Mmatrix} will be called an \emph{flow $M$-basis} (or simply \emph{flow $M$-basis}) for $G$.
 Corollary~\ref{cor:Mmatrix} follows from a more general result (Theorem~\ref{thm:latticebasis}) regarding bases of any integral lattice that may be of independent interest.
 Our proof of Theorem~\ref{thm:latticebasis} is constructive, but our algorithm can lead to complicated linear combinations of integer vectors with many large entries.
-To interpret our basis in terms of `circuit chip-firing', we would like the elements in our cycle $M$-basis to encode directed circuits, that is to consist of $0, -1, 1$ entries with the nonzero entries corresponding to the edges of some circuit in the graph, with the sign determined by their orientation with respect to the fixed orientation on $G$.
+To interpret our basis in terms of `cycle chip-firing', we would like the elements in our flow $M$-basis to encode directed cycles, that is to consist of $0, -1, 1$ entries with the nonzero entries corresponding to the edges of some (simple) cycle in the graph, with the sign determined by their orientation with respect to the fixed orientation on $G$.